nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 ### Pod Crash Looping

 If the application startup completes and you get the "all components are started" message but the pod is still Crash Looping look at the event logs for the cause of the crash loop.

 If it fails because of a readiness probe failure - go to **Applications** > **Deployments** > select Dev or UAT > **Actions** > **Edit Yaml** > Change the timeout seconds - initialDelaySeconds and timeoutSeconds.

 When you save the changes, a new pod will be deployed automatically with the new changes.

 Example updates are below:
-- Increased the “initialdelayseconds'' from 60 to 120
+- Increased the “initialdelayseconds'' from 60 to 120.
-- Increase the “TimeoutSeconds” to 5 to 60
+- Increase the “TimeoutSeconds” to 5 to 60.

 ### Enable SMTP

-In order to enable SMTP from the Development Sandbox you need to add the following to the pod’s nuxeo.conf
+In order to enable SMTP from the Development Sandbox you need to add the following to the pod’s `nuxeo.conf`.

 Select **Resources** > **ConfigMaps**